 Providing training in inspector specific program areas (Examples include NSIR counterpart conferences).

+03.32 Site Readiness Assessment.
+An assessment in the RI-CBQ program that is completed by the candidate’s immediate supervisor to determine readiness to move to the Apprentice Phase.
+To complete the assessment, the Branch Chief, or an assessor designated by them, will observe the candidate’s performance while onsite and assess their ability to effectively ascertain plant status, identify issues that require follow-up, prepare for and conduct inspection samples, and interact and communicate with licensee staff at all levels.

-03. Skill.
+03.33 Skill.
 A demonstrated ability and expertness to perform tasks successfully on-the-job.

-03. Specialized and Advanced Training.
+03.34 Specialized and Advanced Training.
 Technical training which increases the depth of an individual’s knowledge in a specific area.
 Specialized and advanced training can be commenced after completing the inspector qualification requirements or concurrent with other proficiency-level training.
 However, unless specifically identified in the proficiency-level training for the inspector classification, specialized and advanced training are not required for Full Inspector Qualification.
-Examples include fire protection (Appendices C7 and D3), cybersecurity (Appendix C14), and inservice inspection (Appendix D2).1245-04 RESPONSIBILITIES AND AUTHORITIES
+Examples include fire protection (Appendices C7 and D3), cybersecurity (Appendix C14), and inservice inspection (Appendix D2).

+03.35 Supporting Knowledge.
+References and resources in the RI-CBQ program where knowledge related to the critical task may be found.
+Items may include policy documents, procedures, knowledge management, training resources, etc. Supporting knowledge resources will be utilized to supplement instruction from mentors and provide background information that may be needed during the performance of required tasks.
+Resources are typically located in the CLE.

+1245-04 RESPONSIBILITIES AND AUTHORITIES

-04.01 Associate Director for Human Resources Development.
+04.01 Associate Director for Human Resources Learning and Development (ADHRLD).
 Administers and implements the formal training programs as identified in this manual chapter.
 Assesses training course effectiveness and identifies areas where the course content needs to be revised.
+Administers the resident inspector competency-based qualification program (RI-CBQ) in the Collaborative Learning Environment (CLE).

 04.02 Director, Office of Nuclear Reactor Regulation.
 Ensures that the headquarters staff achieves and maintains qualifications in accordance with the guidelines in this manual chapter.
 Establishes the training qualification requirements for staff who perform activities for which NRR is responsible.
 Certifies the headquarters staff who qualify under this manual chapter.
+For the RI-CBQ program, maintains the Resident Inspector Standards Document (performance requirements) on which the RI-CBQ program is based.
+Notifies the ADHRLD of any changes to the performance standards that need to be reflected in the RI-CBQ program.

 04.03 Director, Office of Nuclear Security and Incident Response.
 Ensures that the inspection and examination staff achieve and maintains, qualifications in accordance with the guidelines in this manual chapter.
-Establishes the training qualification requirements contained in Appendix C4 (Reactor Security Inspector), C6 (Emergency Preparedness Inspector), C11 (Security Risk Analyst), C13 (Independent Spent Fuel Storage Installation Security Inspector), and C14 (Cyberecurity Inspector).
+Establishes the training qualification requirements contained in Appendix C4 (Reactor Security Inspector), C6 (Emergency Preparedness Inspector), C11 (Security Risk Analyst), C13 (Independent Spent Fuel Storage Installation Security Inspector), and C14 (Cybersecurity Inspector).
 Certifies the NSIR staff who qualify under this manual chapter.

 04.04 Regional Administrator.
 Ensures that the regional staff achieves and maintains qualifications in accordance with the guidelines in this manual chapter.
 Develops procedures for implementing this manual chapter for regional staff.
 Certifies the regional staff who qualify under this manual chapter.

-04.05 Division Directors, NRR, NSIR and Regions. pprove the use of and accept the justification for using an alternate method for meeting qualification program requirements.
+04.05 Division Directors, NRR, NSIR and Regions.
+Can approve the use of and accept the justification for using an alternate method for meeting qualification program requirements.
 Assists the Office of the Chief Human Capital Officer in developing, monitoring, and reviewing formal training courses for the qualification programs in this manual chapter.